Nitestack/dotfiles/README.md

 ### NixOS (Full System)

 > [!WARNING]
-> The NixOS full system configuration is still incomplete!
-The key feature yet to be implemented is the integration of [Astal](https://aylur.github.io/astal) and [AGS](https://aylur.github.io/ags-docs).
+> The NixOS full system configuration is still incomplete.
+Key features yet to be implemented include the integration of [Astal](https://aylur.github.io/astal) and [AGS](https://aylur.github.io/ags-docs).
 This requires a rewrite from the previous Arch-based version of the dotfiles, meaning there is currently no top or bottom bar, and the power menu is also missing.

-This setup operates on the [Wayland](https://wayland.freedesktop.org) protocol, utilizing [Hyprland](https://hyprland.org) as the compositor to deliver a smooth and visually pleasing window management experience.
-For login management, [SDDM](https://github.com/sddm/sddm) is employed with a custom theme, providing a refined and polished interface.
-The system uses [GRUB](https://www.gnu.org/software/grub) as the bootloader, enhanced with a theme and os-prober for seamless dual-booting with Windows or other operating systems.
-To further elevate the visual aesthetic, both [Astal](https://aylur.github.io/astal) and [AGS](https://aylur.github.io/ags-docs) are used, creating a cohesive design for app launchers, power and notification menus, top and bottom bars, and more.
+This setup operates on the [Wayland](https://wayland.freedesktop.org) protocol, utilizing [Hyprland](https://hyprland.org) as the compositor for smooth and visually pleasing window management.
+For login management, [SDDM](https://github.com/sddm/sddm) is employed with a custom theme, providing a refined interface.
+The system uses [GRUB](https://www.gnu.org/software/grub) as the bootloader, enhanced with a theme and `os-prober` for seamless dual-booting with Windows or other operating systems.
+Both [Astal](https://aylur.github.io/astal) and [AGS](https://aylur.github.io/ags-docs) create a cohesive design for app launchers, power and notification menus, top and bottom bars, and more.

 Everything is built using a [Nix Flake](https://nix.dev/concepts/flakes.html), ensuring the system is reproducible.
-It also includes all the features listed in the [Cross-Platform](#cross-platform-nixos-windows) and the [UNIX](#unix-nixos) section, making it a complete and fully functional environment.
+It also includes features listed in the [Cross-Platform](#cross-platform-nixos-windows) and [UNIX](#unix-nixos) sections, making it a complete and functional environment.

 ### Cross-Platform (NixOS, Windows)

-- **Neovim Configuration (with WSL)**: Powered by [LazyVim](http://www.lazyvim.org), ensuring a robust and efficient text editing experience
+- **Neovim Configuration (with WSL)**: Powered by [LazyVim](http://www.lazyvim.org), ensuring a robust text editing experience.

-- **WezTerm Configuration**: Integrated Neovim workflow for a seamless terminal and text editing setup
+- **WezTerm Configuration**: Integrated Neovim workflow for a seamless terminal and text editing setup.

-- **Visual Studio Code Configuration**: Settings and extensions for an optimized development environment
+- **Visual Studio Code Configuration**: Settings and extensions for an optimized development environment.

-- **Oh My Posh Configuration (with WSL)**: Customized prompt for a visually appealing and informative shell experience
+- **Oh My Posh Configuration (with WSL)**: Customized prompt for a visually appealing and informative shell experience.

-- **Fastfetch Configuration (with WSL)**: Customized settings for a fast and efficient system information display
+- **Fastfetch Configuration (with WSL)**: Customized settings for efficient system information display.

-- **Lazygit Configuration (with WSL)**: Themed with the [Catppuccin Mocha](https://github.com/catppuccin/lazygit) theme for a cohesive look and feel
+- **Lazygit Configuration (with WSL)**: Themed with the [Catppuccin Mocha](https://github.com/catppuccin/lazygit) theme for a cohesive look and feel.

-- **Git Configuration (with WSL)**: Customized settings for version control
+- **Git Configuration (with WSL)**: Customized settings for version control.

-- **ShellCheck Configuration (with WSL)**: Setup for shell script analysis
+- **ShellCheck Configuration (with WSL)**: Setup for shell script analysis.

-- **SSH Configuration (with WSL)**: Consistent and secure SSH setup across systems
+- **SSH Configuration (with WSL)**: Consistent and secure SSH setup across systems.

-### UNIX (NixOS)

-- **tmux Configuration**: Themed with the [Catppuccin Mocha](https://github.com/catppuccin/tmux) theme, featuring session management and an integrated Neovim workflow

-- **Zed Configuration**: Settings for the new lightweight code editor

-- **Zsh Configuration (with WSL)**: Powered by [Oh My Zsh](https://ohmyz.sh), this configuration includes styled prompts, shell completions, optimized history settings, and useful aliases for a seamless command-line experience

-### Windows

-- **Full WSL System**: Optimized settings for Windows Subsystem for Linux (WSL) to ensure seamless integration and performance

-- **PowerShell Profile**: Customized PowerShell profile with a styled prompt, optimized history settings, aliases, and various Linux utilities ported over to PowerShell for enhanced productivity

-- **Windows Terminal**: Customized Windows Terminal settings with TMUX-like keybindings

 ---